clinta/clinta.github.io/_drafts/2015-1-26-Ubuntu-SemiAutomated-PXE-Installation.md

 At this point you should have a fairly robust system for performing Ubuntu installations via PXE.

 One last tip is how to add entries for other PXE servers you may have on your network.
 Perhaps a Windows Deployment server, or a FOG server.
-To enable chain booting you can add simple menu entries to your `pxelinux.cfg/default` file.
+To enable chain booting you can add these simple menu entries to your `pxelinux.cfg/default` file.

 ```
-# add some stuff
+LABEL Fog
+  COM32 pxechn.c32
+  APPEND 192.168.1.2::/pxelinux.0
 ```